St Hubert's Church, Corfe Mullen: History

 The church dates to the 13th century and was built on "the first reliably dry ground south of the River Stour" using locally quarried heathstone.
 But Christians may have worshipped here even earlier at the site marked by the cross in the churchyard.

 The original church was known as St. Nicholas, the name transferring to its sister church when that was built in Corfe Hills in the late 20th century.
 It probably began life as a single storey rectangular building with a nave and chancel but, in early 14th century it was enhanced by the addition of the present church tower.
 For centuries thereafter it changed little and the next major expansion was not carried out until 1841, when the south transept was added, the organ gallery created and the north porch converted into the vestry.

 Until 1857, the church acted as a chapel of ease to Sturminster Marshall.
-In the last century, work has focussed on restoration and redecoration and conservation of this listed building continues to be supported by the "Friends of St. Hubert's".
+In the last century, work has focused on restoration and redecoration and conservation of this listed building continues to be supported by the "Friends of St. Hubert's".

 Above the chancel and nave, the roof incorporates a number of highly decorative roof bosses including one with a red rose and one with the initials "ER" suggesting that the roof was built during the reign of Edward IV.
 There is also a 17th-century communion table with the royal arms of George III.